 Amphetamine addiction has become a major problem in America.
 Whether the abuse stems from prescription stimulants like Dexedrine or Adderall or illicit stimulants like methamphetamines, these drugs are highly disruptive when people take them for recreational use.

 Understanding more about these drugs and their effects on the body helps family and friends recognize the signs of addiction.
-Hopefully, widespread awareness can stem the tide and get people the help they need from facilities that offer evidence-based inpatient amphetamine addiction treatment programs.
+Hopefully, widespread awareness can stem the tide and get people the help they need from facilities that offer evidence-based residential and inpatient addiction treatment programs.

 What Are Amphetamines?